Wesley Gasolina: Loans to Sion

 On 1 February 2021, Wesley was sent on loan to Swiss Super League side Sion until the end of the season.
 He made his debut on 3 February, in a 3–2 win against St. Gallen.
 Wesley scored his first professional goal four days later, helping his side draw 2–2 to Basel.

 The loan was renewed for a further season on 31 August 2021.

 Cruzeiro

 On 8 August 2022, Wesley signed for Cruzeiro in the Brazilian Série B on a permanent deal.
-He helped his side finish the 2022 season in first place, thus gaining promotion to the Série A.
+He helped his side finish the 2022 season in first place, thus gaining promotion to the Série A. In February 2023, Wesley suffered an ACL injury to his right knee, having made five appearances in the 2023 season before his injury.
+He returned to training in October 2023, and remained with Cruzeiro through 2024 before leaving when his contract expired.
+Wesley made 29 appearances for Cruzeiro, scoring one goal.

+Athletic and Avaí

+Wesley signed for Série B side Athetic ahead of the 2025 season.
+He played 32 games throughout the season.

+Ahead of the 2026 season, Wesley joined Avaí in the Série B. He played 19 games, scoring once and providing one assist.
+He was also part of the squad that won the Copa Sul-Sudeste.

+Nacional

+In July 2026, Wesley joined Nacional in the Portuguese Primeira Liga on a two-year contract.

 International career

 Wesley represented Brazil at under-15 level at the 2015 South American U-15 Championship, helping his side win the tournament.
 He also played for Brazil at under-17 level at the 2017 South American U-17 Championship, playing eight games, and helping Brazil win the tournament.
 He also played seven games at the 2017 FIFA U-17 World Cup, scoring a goal against England in the semi-finals; Brazil finished the tournament in third place.